-- 8.1.3.6 Alternates shall attend their respective committee meetings in the absence of the elected representative and they will have voice and vote. - 8.1.3.7 The Administration Committee shall be comprised of the President (1), 1st Vice-President and the Vice-Presidents (9). - 8.1.3.8 The Indigenous Committee shall be comprised of Indigenous members, elected as follows: one (1) Indigenous person from the membership of each of the active sectors; one (1) additional Indigenous person elected at the Biennial Equity Conference; and the Indigenous Vice-President. - 8.1.3.9 The Human Rights/Equity Committee of Indigenous members, elected for a two-year term, by and from the delegates of the Biennial Equity Conference held in even-numbered years.
+- 8.1.3.6 Alternates shall attend their respective committee meetings in the absence of the elected representative and they will have voice and vote. - 8.1.3.7 The Administration Committee shall be comprised of the President (1), 1st Vice-President and the Vice-Presidents. - 8.1.3.8 The Indigenous Committee shall be comprised of Indigenous members, elected as follows: one (1) Indigenous person from the membership of each of the active sectors; one (1) additional Indigenous person elected at the Biennial Equity Conference; and the Indigenous Vice-President. - 8.1.3.9 The Human Rights/Equity Committee of Indigenous members, elected for a two-year term, by and from the delegates of the Biennial Equity Conference held in even-numbered years.
 Of those elected, six (6) members shall represent the equity groups, which are: Indigenous; visible minorities; gay/lesbian/two-spirited/bisexual/ trans-gendered (referred to as Solidarity and Pride); members with disabilities; women; and youth as well as two human right seats, one female and one male.
 Youth is a member thirty-five (35) years of age and under at the time of their election.
 Provincial Council shall elect a member to the Human Rights/Equity subject to Policy Article 8.1.3.2.
 (Rev PC #2023-06) - 8.1.3.10 The Health and Welfare Trust Board of Trustees, as governed by the Health and Welfare Trust Plan Text, shall be comprised of one (1) representative from each participating bargaining unit.
-The chairperson shall be elected from the Board of Trustees at the annual meeting of the Health and Welfare Trust. - 8.1.3.11 The Provincial Council Appeal Committee shall be comprised of 12 Provincial Council members elected by Provincial Council with each sector at minimum having representation of one member from their sector appointed for a two-year term in odd numbered years.
-Six members will be elected for a two-year term in even numbered years.
-The chairperson shall be elected/re-affirmed by the Committee annually at the first meeting after Convention.
-Due to conflict of interest, MC&L Committee members are not eligible to serve on this committee. - 8.1.3.12 A member's position shall become vacant automatically if a member is absent from three (3) consecutive meetings without prior notification to the chairperson.
-It is the responsibility of the committee member to request the attendance of their alternate, if they are not able to attend; it is the responsibility of the committee member to notify the meeting chair and the assigned SGEU staff person of these changes.
+The chairperson shall be elected from the Board of Trustees at the annual meeting of the Health and Welfare Trust.

+8.1.3.11 The LTD Supervisory Committee will be composed of members from current active Sectors as follows: